How Much Does Sod Cost?

 The most common area for a pallet of sod is 450 square feet.
 You should always ask your supplier how much sod he or she provides.

 The process of buying sod is easy.
 It’s a good idea to hire a local lawn care professional near you to install your new sod.
 For labor and sod, you can expect to pay between $0.87 and $1.76 per square foot.
 If you purchase the sod and only need to pay for labor, some professionals will charge an hourly rate that’s typically between $37.50 to $72.50 an hour.
-The prices for sodding are dependent on a number of factors, including the type of sod you buy and the amount of labor required to lay down your lawn.
+The cost of sodding is determined by a variety of factors, including the type of sod purchased and the amount of labour required to lay down your lawn.